dallison/neutron/neutron/docs/user_guide.md

 Not present in the wire-format.

 ## Compact Wire Format
 When the message is serialized, it is written into a buffer.
 There is no alignment of any field type.
 Message fields are written in the order specified in the `.msg` file.
+The encoding has the following characteristics:

+1. Integers and floating point numbers (including length of strings and vectors) are encoded in LEB128 form.
+2. Arrays and the body of vectors of `uint8_t` are not encoded and are handled as a contiguous sequence of bytes
+3. A run of more than one zero is encoded as two bytes (0xfa, N) where `N` is two less than the number of zeroes in the run.
+If a value of 0xfa is written, it is encoded as (0xfa, 0xfa).
+There is a maximum of 0xfb (251) zeroes in a single run using this encoding.

 ### Integers
 These are written in LEB128 format.

 ### Floating point
-Written in binary in little-endian format.
+Written in unsigned LEB128 format.

 ### Strings.
 Written as unsigned LEB128 length followed immediately by the bytes of the string, with no terminating zero byte.

 ### Arrays (fixed size)
-Written as a contiguous sequence of the array type.
+Written as a contiguous sequence of the array type, unless the type is `uint8_t` in which case it's written verbatim.

 ### Vectors (variable size)
 Written as an unsigned LEB128 number of elements followed by a contiguous sequence of elements.
+If the type is `uint8_t`, the body is written as a sequence of unencoded bytes.

 ### Messages
 Written as a full inline message (all the message fields) in sequence.